ervau/Domain2GO/README.md

 Please enter the protein sequence or fasta file location: input_data/example_protein_query.fasta
 ```

 Once you've entered the query sequence, the program will identify domains within the sequence and generate function predictions based on the final Domain2GO mapping set.
-The resulting output will be saved in the specified mapping path.
+The output will be saved in the specified mapping path.

 <br/>